 Step by Step Photo Tutorial for making Magazine Beads

-2. Using you straw or a toothpick, wrap the tick end of the magazine around a couple of times, then start adding pva glue to stick it all down nicely.
+2. Using you straw or a toothpick, take a strip of paper and wrap the wide end of the magazine around a couple of times, then start adding pva glue to stick it all down nicely.
 Avoid adding PVA glue to the straw or toothpick, else the bead will stick to this.
 Having said that, with the straw it doesn’t matter, as you can cut it and leave it inside the bead.
 This makes it easier if you are working with children.

-3. Once the strip is used up, carefully add another layer of PVA, slide off your straw and put them down to dry.
+3. Once you get to the tip of the triangle and your strip of paper is used up, carefully add another layer of PVA to secure the tip of the triangle.
+Then slide off your straw and put them down to dry.
 I found they were fine on a plate.
 Try to get them not to touch or they may stick to each other.

 Done!
+Your have just made the first of your handmade paper beads!
 If you like you can paint them, but we LOVE the colours that you get from the magazines.
+Such a wonderful traditional craft to give a go with the kids!

 Love the patterns you get.